-CEO and FounderMy name is Alfonso Moreno.
-I’m a full time trader, expert technical analyst and founder of Set and Forget supply and demand online trading community back in October 2013.
-I have been trading the financial markets using exclusively supply and demand imbalances, a proprietary strategy developed by myself over the years which helps locate in any market turning points where professional and institutional traders are planning their trades.
+My name is Alfonso Moreno.
+I’m a full-time trader, expert technical analyst and founder of Set and Forget supply and demand online trading academy back in October 2013.
+I have been exclusively trading the financial markets using supply and demand imbalances with a proprietary strategy developed over the years that helps locate any market turning points where professional and institutional traders plan their trades.

-How can an ex-dancing teacher and photographer teach you about trading and economics?
+How can a former dancing teacher and photographer teach you about trading and the financial markets?
 Well, why not?
 It’s simple.
-I’ve spent many years studying the charts on my own and coming up with a series of rules that have helped me understand how the markets move most of the time.
+I’ve spent many years studying the charts on my own until I came up with a set of mechanical rules that have helped me understand how the markets move most of the time.

-How was Alfonso Moreno's beginnings in trading?In my beginnings as a trader I use to trade smaller timeframes like M5 and M15 timeframes using someone else’s strategy that used MACD, Bollinger Bands and 6/12 EMA crosses to locate new setups.
-I must say I made it work for a few months but I had to spend many hours a day watching the charts, it was definitely very stressing.
-Experience, personal needs and life itself put everything into context, I had not found what I was looking for until I heard about supply and demand.
+In my beginnings, I used to trade smaller timeframes like M5 and M15 using someone else’s strategy that used MACD, Bollinger Bands, and 6/12 EMA crosses to locate new trade ideas.
+I made it work for a few months, but to be honest, I had to spend many hours a day watching the charts.
+I waited for the London open, then the New York open.
+I traded Forex exclusively, and it was definitely very stressful.
+Experience, personal needs, and life itself luckily put everything into context.
+I had not found what I was looking for until I heard about supply and demand.